cs3243-notes/cs3243-notes.github.io/README.md

-These notes are based on CS 3243: Introduction to Artificial Intelligence taught by [Kuldeep S. Meel](https://www.comp.nus.edu.sg/~meel/) in Fall 2020 (Sem 1 of AY 20-21).
+These notes are based on CS 3243: Introduction to Artificial Intelligence taught by [Kuldeep S. Meel](https://www.comp.nus.edu.sg/~meel/) in Fall 2020 (AY20/21 Semester 1).

 ## Contributing